summaryInfo/nsst/README.md

     * Scrolling performance is on par with fastest terminals my system (`alacritty` and `urxvt`)
 * Small size and almost no dependencies
 * Uses xcb as X11 interface library
-    * A litle bit faster because of its asynchrony
+    * A little bit faster because of its asynchrony
     * `size` including all loaded shared libs is only 80% of `st` on my system
 * Most escape sequences from XTerm are implemented
 * Full keyboard mode from XTerm